 • Ideal For: Bathrooms, kitchens, and entryways.

-VCT (Vinyl Composition Tile) is often found in commercial spaces.
+VCT is often found in commercial spaces.
 It consists of limestone, PVC resins, with the addition of a few other fillers.
 This is the kind of tile that also needs waxing and care to maintain its appearance.

 3. Sheet Vinyl Flooring